nathankot/bashi/api.md

 }
 ```

-- `commands` - a list of commands supported by the client, that the model should
+- `functions` - a list of functions supported by the client, that the model should
   be aware of.

 ### Response body